luisfcolon/install_all_the_things/README.md

-# Homebrew Everything
+# Install all the things

-Install all the things.
-Use this bash script to install software using homebrew.
+I use this script to setup new macs.

 ```bash
 git clone git@github.com:luisfcolon/homebrew_everything.git